<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 How Are Survey Bots Used?

-The basic operation of a survey bot is not that different from a form bot: the fraudster makes (or buys) a bot program and sets it up to automatically take the survey.
 But, what’s the application for doing this?
 There are a few different use cases that fraudsters and other malicious actors can leverage with a survey-filling form bot:

 • Earning Commissions for Surveys.
 Some companies pay affiliates or third-party organizations to deliver surveys to consumers on their behalf.
 Fraudsters may try to use bots to get survey form fills to earn these commissions for themselves—quickly running the victim out of their survey budget and pocketing the cash before disappearing.

 • Claiming Survey Bonuses/Freebies.
 Some companies incentivize consumers to fill out surveys by giving out gift cards, coupons, or other bonuses for completing the survey.
 “Take a 5-minute survey to get a $5 gift card” might not sound like much, but it can add up rather quickly.
-Scammers can use bots to fill out the survey hundreds of times using email addresses that they own—allowing them to claim the survey bonus for themselves.
+Scammers can use bots to fill out the survey hundreds of times using email addresses that they own, allowing them to claim the survey bonus for themselves.

 • To Win a Contest.
 Some surveys might offer a prize to random survey takers.
 In order to maximize their chances of winning the prize, fraudsters might use survey bots to repeatedly take the survey.
 In the case of a product survey gauging which product would be the most likely to sell out of a set of new product ideas, a person might use a survey bot to skew the contest results in favor of the product they most want to see released.

 • Sabotaging Competitors.
-Marketing and product surveys can play a vital role in a business’ operating strategy.
+Marketing and product surveys can play a vital role in a business’s operating strategy.
 Some unscrupulous competitors may try to sabotage a company by using form bots to corrupt their survey results—giving the victim faulty data that doesn’t reflect real consumer sentiments.
 This can cost the affected company time and resources.

 • Simple Harassment.
 Some people use survey bots less as tools for profit or competition and more as a way to conduct pranks on others.
 Instead of trying to claim commissions or hurt a company for their own organization’s profit, they simply want to cause havoc because they can.